Domain Generalization for In-Orbit 6D Pose Estimation: Method

 \subsection{Domain Randomization}

 The origin of the domain gap comes from the two main limitations of the image rendering tool used to generate the training set.
 Firstly, the illumination conditions encountered on-orbit are not captured by the rendering tool.
 Indeed, the specular spacecraft parts reflect the oncoming light which results in over-exposed images or image artifacts such as lens flares.
 Furthermore, due to the lack of atmospheric diffusion, the spacecraft parts that are not directly illuminated cannot be seen.
 However, those over and under exposure impairments are poorly captured by the rendering tool.
 Secondly, the CAD model used for generating the training set suffers from mismatches with the actual spacecraft.
-For example, as illustrated in \Cref{fig_MLI}, the Multi-Layer Insulation (MLI) is over-simplified in the CAD model.
-However, these illumination and CAD mismatches are responsible for the domain gap problem.
+For example, in the SPEED+ dataset~\cite{park2022speed+}, the Multi-Layer Insulation (MLI) represented in the CAD model is over-simplified compared to the actual one, as illustrated in \Cref{fig_MLI}.
+These illumination and CAD mismatches are responsible for the domain gap problem.
 Hence, we introduce a domain randomization~\cite{tobin2017domain} technique that aims at randomizing the training domain through an aggressive data augmentation strategy.

 Several techniques are considered to achieve invariance against the illumination conditions in addition to the classical Gaussian noise and Brightness \& Contrast augmentations.
 Hide\&Seek~\cite{singh2018hide} is used to deal with the under-exposed spacecraft parts by randomly erasing parts of the image while an exposure augmentation technique, inspired from PostLamp~\cite{sakkos2019illumination}, is applied on multiple randomly selected points in the image in order to improve the network ability to cope with over-exposed spacecraft parts.